 Current Conditions - Great Basin National Park

 Conditions can change rapidly - especially in the fall, winter, and spring.
 Contact Great Basin National Park at 775-234-7331 for the most up-to-date information.

 Wheeler Peak Scenic Drive

 Please note in spring and fall roads may be closed temporarily due to snow.

 Lehman Cave Tours

 Grand Palace Tour (all ages)

-For detailed tour information please our Lehman Cave page.
+For detailed tour information please visit our Lehman Cave page.
 Tickets for tours up to 30 days in advance may be purchased by calling 775-234-7517 from 9:00am to 4:00pm (Pacific time) Monday through Friday.
 Tours do sell out and advanced tickets are recommended.
 Same day tickets are available in person only.